Code-Institute-Submissions/milestone-project-40/README.md

 | Action: Take up child | Click action icon for **Mathew** | Check all variables are correct: status, statusImg, action, actionImg, sleepStopTime, message, sleepDuration, rowClass, priority, kidsAsleep, visibility.
 Check if list is correctly sorted.
 Check that kid disappeared from list. | Pass   |
 | Action: Take up child | Click action icon for **Jane**   | Check all variables are correct: status, statusImg, action, actionImg, sleepStopTime, message, sleepDuration, rowClass, priority, kidsAsleep, visibility.
 Check if list is correctly sorted.
 Check that kid disappeared from list. | Pass   |
 | Action: Take up child | Click action icon for **Tina**   | Check all variables are correct: status, statusImg, action, actionImg, sleepStopTime, message, sleepDuration, rowClass, priority, kidsAsleep, visibility.
 Check if list is correctly sorted.
 Check that kid disappeared from list. | Pass   |

+Testing the **Vibration API** works using Firefox on a mobile device, but not on Chrome.
+No other browsers were tested.

 ## Deployment